Launch Chapel Hill Startup Accelerator

 KickStart Venture Services

-KickStart Venture Services, which is part of the Office of Commercialization and Economic Development at UNC-Chapel Hill, helps Carolina faculty form, develop and grow startup companies based on University intellectual property.
+KickStart Venture Services, which is part of the Office of Technology Commercialization at UNC-Chapel Hill, helps Carolina faculty form, develop and grow startup companies based on University intellectual property.
 If you are a faculty member working on an IP-based startup, the KickStart team can provide you with coaching, mentoring and early-stage funding.
 The team can also connect you with key service providers and offer guidance about issues related to company management, investors and space.

 KickStart New Enterprise Opportunity (NEO)